I am a Professor in the Department of

-I also participate actively in two centers: the Center for the Mathematics of Information (CMI), which focuses on the intersection of Applied Mathematics and Computer Science, and the Social and Information Sciences Laboratory (SISL, pronounced "sizzle"), which focuses on the intersection of Economics and Computer Science and is part of the Linde Institute of Economic and Management Sciences; and the Resnick Sustainability Institute, which is an interdisciplinary initiative at Caltech connecting researchers focused on energy related issues from all across the campus.
+I also participate actively in three centers: the Center for the Mathematics of Information (CMI), which focuses on the intersection of Applied Mathematics and Computer Science; the Social and Information Sciences Laboratory (SISL, pronounced "sizzle"), which focuses on the intersection of Economics and Computer Science and is part of the Linde Institute of Economic and Management Sciences; and the Resnick Sustainability Institute, which is an interdisciplinary initiative at Caltech connecting researchers focused on energy related issues from all across the campus.
 I also maintain an academic blog, titled Rigor + Relevance, where you can find thoughts about research issues, conferences, academic life, and teaching.

 My research focuses on seemingly distinct areas: cloud computing, network economics, power systems, and heavy tails.
 Though diverse, the areas are all essential to my broader research goal: easing the incorporation of renewable energy into IT and, more generally, into the electricity grid.
 Broadly, my particular research style can be described as: "Rigorous system design."
 I use mathematical models to provide insight into the design of computer systems, markets, and power systems by applying techniques from algorithms, operations research, economics, and control.
 The major topics that I'm focusing on these days are: